rieckpil/progmot/content/post/writing-a-book-remotely.md

 Next, we dive into the actual application development.
 We showcase building must-have features while connecting to various AWS services:

 - OAuth2 Login and user management with AWS Cognito
-- email delivery with SES
+- Email delivery with SES
-- real-time browser notifications with WebSockets and Amazon MQ
+- Real-time browser notifications with WebSockets and Amazon MQ
-- asynchronous workload operations with AWS SQS
+- Asynchronous workload operations with AWS SQS
-- storing data in a relational database with RDS
+- Storing data in a relational database with RDS

 We showcase the integration with AWS and Spring Boot based on meaningful feature implementations and enrich our sample Todo application with every chapter.